litprog/litprog/lit_v3/11_overview.md

     This behaviour means that readers can be sure that the output they are reading is identical to what was originally captured.

-## Interlude on Motivation

-By now you have had a taste of how LitProg works, so I'd like to interject some comments on why you might want to use LitProg.

-### In-Place Updates of Fenced Blocks

-Validating that a program is correct, is not only important to communicate to readers, it is also part and parcel of the programming workflow.
-Most programmers are the first that want to know if their program is working or broken.
-Generating HTML/PDF documentation takes a bit of time and switching back and forth between a browser/pdf viewer and a code editor would introduce some friction into the programming workflow.
-To avoid this friction, LitProg can instead do in-place updates to the original Markdown files.
-The output that is captured during a build is inserted into the Markdown text.
-This works well for editors that detect and automatically reload files that have changed.
-When using `'litprog watch'` programmers can simply hit save and see the updated output of their program appear directly in their text editor.

-This approach also has the advantage that output of the most recent execution and viewing the Markdown files on github/gitlab/bitbucket can give a good idea of what the generated documentation will look like.
-Reviewing the diff of a commit can also demonstrate the behavioral change caused by a change in the source code, rather than looking at the output of a separate log file.

 ### Programmer Workflow

 A critical goal of LitProg is to integrate well with the existing workflows of programmers.
 You as a programmer should be able to stay in your code editor most of the time.
 You should be able to use git, github and any existing build systems or tooling.
 You should be able to focus on your ideas, your code, your narrative and your writing, rather than on document layout, typesetting or an unfamiliar and markup language.